Now Accepting New Patients ยท Same-Week Appointments

 Symptoms

-• Deep groin or anterior thigh pain (classic hip joint source)
+• Deep groin or anterior thigh pain with weight-bearing (classic hip joint pattern)

-• Outer hip pain, especially with lying on the affected side (bursitis pattern)
+• Outer hip pain, especially when lying on the affected side at night

-• Pain referred to the knee (hip pathology commonly refers distally)
+• Pain referred to the knee (hip pathology commonly radiates distally)

 Frequently Asked Questions